Are you providing your workers with regular, meaningful opportunities for your team to develop? If not, you're missing a critical element.

 Furthermore, customers may consider unclear written communication to be a lack of professionalism on your part.

 One idea to consider is a style guide that team members can use for reference.
 Another is team development through writing skills and standards education.

 What you say is important, but equally important—if not more so—is how you say it.
 Tone and word choice are also crucial parts of oral communication.
 Effective verbal communication enables a person to work well with others.

 Most people don't focus on their body language when talking with others, but listeners notice it and react to it, even if it is unconsciously.
 This reality means body language is an integral part of oral communication.

 Improving oral communication (and the body language that goes along with it) is an essential part of many aspects of team development, especially for leadership training.

-Interpersonal communication is an important area to improve.
+Interpersonal communication is a key area of development for employees at work.
 Communicating clearly and directly without coming across as offensive or brusque can take some practice.

 Poor communication between teams or with customers can create many problems, delays, and misunderstandings.

 Better communication among employees and between workers and management will only improve your business.
 Benefits to good communication include:

 - Improved efficiency and productivity